tuckn/WshLogger/README.md

 // [2020-07-19T13:11:09] warn    2 Warning message
 ```

-It was specified `warn` level, `success`, `info` and `debug` are not recorded.

 ### Logging Levels

+As shown above, if you specify `warn` level in the `create` argument, the `success`, `info`, and `debug` defined in the code are not recorded as logs.

-The hierarchy of logging levels are as follows in Highest to Lowest order:
+The hierarchy of logging levels is as follows in Highest to Lowest order:

 - off
 - error